 The Nomination Committee was established on 26 September 2011.
-Currently, the Nomination Committee consisted of the following members, namely Mr. Chung, Man Lai, Mr. Ko, Wai Lun Warren and Ms. Li, Tak Yin (being the chairperson of the Nomination Committee), all being independent non-executive Directors.
+As at 31 March 2023, the Nomination Committee consisted of the following members, namely Mr. Chung, Man Lai, Mr. Ko, Wai Lun Warren (resigned with effect from 15 June 2023) and Ms. Li, Tak Yin (being the chairperson of the Nomination Committee), all being independent non-executive Directors.
 The terms of reference of the Nomination Committee are available at the websites of the Company and the Stock Exchange.

 The major roles and functions of the Nomination Committee include reviewing the structure, size, composition and diversity of the Board formulating relevant procedures for the nomination of Directors; identifying qualified individuals to become members of the Board; making recommendations to the Board on the appointment or re-appointment of the Directors and succession planning for Directors; and assessing the independence of the independent non-executive Directors.
-The Board has adopted a policy of diversity of the Board.
-Accordingly, selection of Board member should base on a range of diversified perspective, including but not limited to the gender, age, cultural and educational background, ethnicity, professional experience, skills, knowledge and length of services.

-One meeting was held by the Nomination Committee for the year ended 31 March 2022.
+One meeting was held by the Nomination Committee for the year ended 31 March 2023.
 In the meeting, the Nomination Committee has performed its duties to review the structure, size and composition of the Board, make recommendations to the Board on the re-appointment of retiring Directors and assess the independence of the independent non-executive Directors.
 The record of attendance of each member of the Nomination Committee is set out as follows:

-Name of members of the Nomination Committee eligible to attend

-Ms. Li, Tak Yin (chairperson) 1/1

-Mr. Chung, Man Lai 1/1

-Mr. Ko, Wai Lun Warren 1/1
+Name of members of the Nomination Committee Meeting attended/ eligible to attend Ms. Li, Tak Yin (chairperson) 1/1 Mr. Chung, Man Lai 1/1 Mr. Ko, Wai Lun Warren (resigned with effect from 15 June 2023) 1/1